waynemoore/raydee/README.markdown

 Configuring
 ===========

-In `config/services/installed.yml` add your services / widgets as followes:
+In `config/services/installed.yml` add your services / widgets as follows:

 ```yaml
     ---